 5 Techniques to Keep Sales High After the Holiday Spike

-You might be exhausted from the rush of Black Friday, Cyber Monday, and the overall holiday shopping season, but you can’t afford to slow down.
-While your sales are sure to peak during November and early December, you also want to look ahead.
+You might be exhausted from the rush of Black Friday, Cyber Monday, and the overall holiday shopping season (or let’s face it, 2020 in general), but you can’t afford to slow down.
+While your sales likely peaked during November and December, that doesn’t mean you shouldn’t plan for the months ahead.

 What comes next after the major holiday spike?
 For many brands, it’s a major drop in both sales and overall engagement.
 With proper planning, however, you can actually keep sales high and customers engaged even after the major holiday season.